jcwoods/DataRake/README.md

->
-> Cloned from upstream https://github.com/jcwoods/DataRake on 2020-09-02.
-This version contains:
-> * Dockerfile, to make running it a bit easier.
-> * Support for command line options.
-> * Some new checks (auth headers, JWT, file metadata)
-> * Improved documentation.
-> * Bug fixes.
->

 # Running DataRake
 A regex-based forensics tool used to extract secrets (passwords, tokens, keys, etc) from directories full of text files.